newatoms/beta/projects/pub-time/pitch.md

 ### Goal

-To illustrate the effect of having off-sites on teambuilding
+To illustrate the importance of having an off-site for team-building.

 ### Method
 We will write about the New Atoms off-site future conference, specifically the team's time spent in various pubs and its effect on the team months later.